k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 The config.ini parameters for configuring the above are:

-* ASYNC_LOAD_MAX_THREADS, the maximum number of threads (over all Fabric nodes) to be allocated.
+* ASYNC_LOAD_MAX_THREADS - the maximum number of threads (over all Fabric nodes) to be allocated.
 Set to 0 by default, which means that by default the parallel load is disabled.
-* ASYNC_LOAD_MAX_MEMORY_IN_MB, maximum memory to be allocated for the parallel load process.
+* ASYNC_LOAD_MAX_MEMORY_IN_MB - maximum memory to be allocated for the parallel load process.
 Set by default to 2000 MB.

 These parameters are applicable when the LUI Partitioning is enabled.